A fire in Madrid’s Alcazar: arson or accident

 Rescue effort

 A surprising amount is saved; seven cartloads filled with gold and silver bling, plus some 2,000 paintings by masters such as Tintoretto, Durer, and Da Vinci.
-But 500 paintings are consumed in the flames, including works such as a Ruben’s portrait of former Hapsburg monarch Philip IV and Velazquez’s depiction of the Expulsion of the Moors, along with state documents and South American artifacts presented to the monarchy by the conquistadors.
+But 500 paintings are consumed in the flames, including works such as a Ruben’s portrait of former Habsburg monarch Philip IV and Velazquez’s depiction of the Expulsion of the Moors, along with state documents and South American artifacts presented to the monarchy by the conquistadors.

 Feeding on the original wooden timbers of the Alcazar, the fire raged for four days and it seems that little was done to actually put it out.
 More might have been saved if the public had been called in to help with the rescue effort, but fearing this would incite them to start looting, it was thought to best let things burn and salvage the melted down gold and silver from the wreckage.